control-hub/controlhub-lib/README.md

 -   Use context managers for holding keys
 -   Manage data in a data.json file (ControlHub service)
 -   Changing basic delay value by changing the environment variable `CH_DELAY`
+-   Interact with controlhub's data right from script

 > [!NOTE]
 > The basic delay is 0.2 seconds by default, but it can be changed by changing the environment variable `CH_DELAY`.
-For controlhub users, you can change this in .env file in program folder.
+In controlhub core scripts `CH_DELAY` is 0.8 by default.

 ## API Reference & Usage Examples

 ## `controlhub.desktop`

+Module to interact with windows pc via functions

 ### `open_file(path: str) -> None`